IgorGryp/chat-API_v1/README.md

 ## Chat API Version 1

-A simple Chat API with MongoDB communication and storage.
+A simple Chat API with MongoDB integration for communication and data storage.

 ## Client